Silent0Wings/RayCast-Renderer/README.md

 - Basic Output: Limited to simple color-based rendering.
 - No direct way to color triangles

 ## License

-This project is a personal project for educational purpouses .
+This project is a personal project for educational purposes.